Cassoulet is a traditional French white bean stew from the south of France, known for its slow cooking and comforting character.

 Cooking Equipment

-The pressure cooker that we use is the Cosori 6-Quart Pressure Cooker.
+The pressure cooker we use is the Cosori 6-Quart Pressure Cooker.

-We also love our cast iron pan skillet that we use everyday.
+We also love our cast iron skillet, which we use almost every day.

 Vegan Cassoulet – French White Bean Stew